 Data: SMAP Salinity V2

-Version 2 (V2) SMAP Sea Surface Salinity (SSS) data is available from Remote Sensing Systems (RSS) at spatial resolutions of 40km and 70km.
+Version 2 (V2) SMAP Sea Surface Salinity (SSS) data are available from Remote Sensing Systems (RSS) at spatial resolutions of 40km and 70km.

 As is the case for the 40-km resolution product, the 70-km product is resampled onto a 0.25° fixed Earth grid using a Backus-Gilbert type optimum interpolation (OI).
 In the case of the 70-km product, the target cell of the OI is a circular footprint with a diameter of 70 km.
 Compared to the 40-km product, the 70-km is spatially smoother and the random noise is reduced by 60%.
 For most oceanographic applications, it is recommended that the new 70-km product be used.